SFU-CMPT-201/a2-pub/README.md

 ### Activities for `3.
 Input`

-* Create a script named `3.input.1.sh` which will ask the user for a last name, a first name, and an address, and then combine these into a single message which is echo'd to the screen.
+* Create a script named `3.input.1.sh` which asks the user with three separate prompts, the first for a last name, the second for a first name, and the third for an address.
+The script should then combine these into a single message which is echoed to the screen.
 The message format should be `<first name> <last name>, <address>`.
-Note that there is a comma between the name and the address.
+Note that there is a comma between the name and the address and make sure you have the exact same spacing.
-* Create a script named `3.input.2.sh` which will take data from STDIN and print the 3rd line only.
+* Create a script named `3.input.2.sh` which takes data from STDIN and prints the 3rd line only.

 ### Activities for `4.
 Arithmetic`

-* Create a script named `4.arithmetic.1.sh` which will take two command line arguments and then multiply them together using each of the methods detailed above.
+* Create a script named `4.arithmetic.1.sh` which takes two command line arguments and then multiplies them together using each of the methods detailed above.
-* Remember when we looked at variables we discovered $RANDOM will return a random number.
+* Remember when we looked at variables we discovered $RANDOM returns a random number.
 This number is between 0 and 32767 which is not always the most useful.
-Let's write a script named `4.arithmetic.2.sh` which will use this variable and some arithmetic (hint: play with modulus) to return a random number between 0 and 100.
+Let's write a script named `4.arithmetic.2.sh` which uses this variable and some arithmetic (hint: play with modulus) to return a random number between 0 and 100.
 * Now let's play with the previous script.
 Modify it so that you can specify as a command line argument the upper limit of the random number.
 Can you make it so that a lower limit can be specified also?
-E.g. if I ran ./random.sh 10 45 it would only return random numbers between 10 and
-  45. Name this script `4.arithmetic.3.sh`.
+E.g. if I ran `./random.sh 10 45` it would only return random numbers between 10 and 45.
+Name this script `4.arithmetic.3.sh`.

 ### Activities for `5.
 If Statements`

-* Create a script named `5.if.1.sh` which will take 2 numbers as command line arguments.
-It will print to the screen the larger of the two numbers.
+* Create a script named `5.if.1.sh` which takes 2 numbers as command line arguments.
+It should print to the screen the larger of the two numbers.
-* Create a script named `5.if.2.sh` which will accept a file as a command line argument and check if the file is executable or writable.
+* Create a script named `5.if.2.sh` which accepts a file as a command line argument and check if the file is executable or writable.
 You should print a message with true/false for each.
 For example, if the file is both executable and writable, the message should be `true, true`.
 If the file is executable but not writable, the message should be `true, false`.
+Make sure you have the exact same capitalization and spacing as the examples.

 ### Activities for `6.
 Loops`

-* Create a script named `6.loops.1.sh` which will print the numbers 1 - 10 (each on a separate line) and whether they are even or odd.
+* Create a script named `6.loops.1.sh` which prints the numbers 1 - 10 (each on a separate line) and whether they are even or odd.
 The format should be `number, even/odd` e.g., `1, odd`.
-* Write a script named `6.loops.2.sh` which will take a single command line argument (a directory) and will print each entry in that directory, each on a separate line.
-If the entry is a file it will print its size (just the size, not the file name).
-If the entry is a directory it will print how many items are in that directory (just how many items there are, not the directory name).
+* Write a script named `6.loops.2.sh` which takes a single command line argument (a directory) and prints each entry in that directory, each on a separate line.
+If the entry is a file it should print its size (just the size, not the file name).
+If the entry is a directory it should print how many items there are in that directory (just how many items there are, not the directory name).

 ### Submission

 Make sure you use git to push all the scripts you wrote and files/directories you created, including `.nvim/` and `.record/`, for grading.

+As with previous assignments, make sure you run `a2-checker` to check if your work is ready for grading. `a2-checker` performs the following.
+* It checks if you have correct recording files.
+* It checks if you have used `nvim` correctly.
+* It flags if you have copied and pasted anything.
+* It performs some basic checks to see if you followed the tutorial.
+* Note that if a check fails, it does not necessarily tell you why.
+You need to debug it by yourself and find out.
+* This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+* It is entirely *your responsibility* to run `a3-checker` before submitting your work.
+If you don't do it, you may get an unexpected grade.

 # Next Steps